thelia-modules/DpdClassic/Readme.md

 ### Composer

-Add it in your main thelia composer.json file
+Add it in your main thelia composer.json file:

 ```
 composer require thelia/dpd-classic-module:~1.0